 Introduction

-The Soybean Genetics & Genomics Laboratory, led by Dr. Henry T. Nguyen, conducts research in various aspects of soybean that includes soybean genomics, abiotic stress (drought, flooding, and salinity tolerance), biotic stress (Soybean cyst nematode (SCN), Rootknot Nematode (RKN), Reniform Nematode (RN), Phytophthora, and Sudden Death Syndrome (SDS)), and soybean seed composition.
-The majority of the Lab’s funding comes from the United Soybean Board (USB), the Missouri Soybean Merchandising Council, (MSMC), and the North Central Soybean Research Program (NCSRP).
+The Soybean Genetics & Genomics Laboratory, led by Prof. Henry T. Nguyen, conducts research in diverse aspects of soybean, including soybean genomics, abiotic stress (root system architecture, drought, flooding, and salinity tolerance) and biotic stress (nematode resistance).
+The majority of the Lab’s funding currently comes from the US Department of Agriculture – National Institute of Food and Agriculture (USDA-NIFA), the United Soybean Board (USB), industry and the North Central Soybean Research Program (NCSRP).

 Soybean Genomics